jekyll/minima/_posts/2020-01-16-ai-data-policy.md

 ---
 layout: post
-title: PS626: AI, Data & Policy
+title: "PS626: AI, Data & Policy"
 tags: idc
+permalink: ai
 ---

 These are my notes from PS:626 AI, Data & Policy, an elective offered by Prof. Anupam Guha of the Centre for Policy Studies at IIT Bombay.